BootcampersCollective/Coders-Workshop/Coding-Challenges/checkPermutation/checkPermutation.md

 A string is a permutation of another if it has the same characters in a rearranged order.

-When dealing with strings, it is wise to seek clarification on case-sensitivity and whitespace.
-For this problem, assume case-sensitivity and count whitespace.
+When dealing with strings, it is wise to seek clarification on case-sensitivity, whitespace, and character encoding.
+For this problem, assume case-sensitivity, count whitespace, and assume a UTF-8 encoding.

 For example, inputs "dog" and "god" should return true, while "God" and "dog" should return false; "dog " and "god" should also return false.